statwangz/MCube-tutorial/docs/source/index.rst

 **MMM**, standing for the **Mixture of Mixed Models**, is a unified framework for statistical identification of cell-type-specific spatially variable genes in spatial transcriptomic (ST) studies.

+Beginning with the raw count data, **MMM** uses a log-mixture structure to account for cell type composition while simultaneously correcting for the spot and platform effects between ST and single‐cell RNA sequencing (scRNA-seq) data.
+The mixed-effects model decomposes the cell-type-specific gene expression in ST data into three components: the average gene expression of the same cell type obtained from scRNA-seq data, spatial variations, and non-spatial variations.
+The statistical significance of spatial variations is then examined using a powerful non-parametric test capable of detecting diverse spatial patterns.

 On this tutorial website, we provide guidelines for using ``MCube`` along with real data analysis examples.
 The source code for building the website can be found at https://github.com/statwangz/MCube-tutorial.